10 Must-Do’s for True Interior Car Deep Clean

 Multi-purpose products like Meguiar’s Ultimate Interior Detailer are designed to clean different types of interior surfaces.
 All you have to do is spray and wipe each surface, even LCD screens.
 But to clean upholstery we recommend using products that are specifically made for the upholstery type.
 For instance, there are leather upholstery cleaners and conditioners such as Meguiar’s Gold Class Rich Leather Cleaner and Conditioner.
 Using a product designed for vinyl or suede seats on leather may lead to premature aging, cracking and fading.

-Steam cleaning is a great cleaning method that works on all surfaces including all upholstery types.
-Steam is especially great at dissolving deep set stains from food, mud, blood, etc. and cleaning spills and pet stains.
+Steam cleaning is a great cleaning method that works on all surfaces, including all upholstery types.
+Steam is especially great at dissolving deep set stains from food, mud, blood, ink, etc. and cleaning spills and pet stains.

-There are also homemade solutions that can be used to clean the car interior, such a solution of white vinegar and water to clean stains on car seats.
+There are also homemade solutions that you can use to clean the car interior, such a solution of white vinegar and water to clean stains on car seats.

 Remove all the carpets from the car interior before vacuuming and cleaning them with carpet shampoo.
 Dirty carpets can harbor mold and mildew so keeping them clean and dry is extremely important.
 Steam cleaning the carpets is the best way to nip their growth in the bud.
 Make sure that the carpets are completely dry before you put them back inside the car, which is the next important step in preventing mold and mildew growth.